-Marcy Tilton is a longtime sewer, designer, and T-shirt-sewing diva.
-Check out her latest CD-ROM, Where Did You Get That T-shirt, available at MarcyTilton.com.
+Marcy Tilton is a designer, frequent Threads author, and T-shirt-sewing diva.
+See her curated collection of T-shirt fabrics, at MarcyTilton.com.

 Model photos: Jack Deutsch; hair and makeup: Christy McCabe, using tarte cosmetics; stylist: Johanna Laracuente.
-Styling credits: (first photo) halter top—Peruvian Connection; PeruvianConnection.com; pants—The Limited, available at The Limited stores; shoes—Etienne Aigneri at select Lord & Taylor stores. (second photo) Styling credits: jeans—French Connection.
-FrenchConnection.com; shoes—Carlos Santana, available
+Styling credits for first photo: halter top—Peruvian Connection (PeruvianConnection.com), pants—The Limited (The Limited stores), shoes—Etienne Aigner (Lord & Taylor stores).
+Styling credits for second photo: jeans—French Connection (FrenchConnection.com), shoes—Carlos Santana (Macys stores).

 There are some construction elements I don't understand.
 For example, it says "Hem the back and front separately".
 If so doing, then how do you complete the components and not have the side seams showing after you attach the front and back?
 Same question for the sleeves.